Remove manure stains from your horse

 Spot removal is part art, part science, and can be a great way to spiff up your horse in the winter when it’s too cold to bathe.
 When I say spot, I mean a grass stain or manure stain and sometimes even a urine stain.
 You usually find more of them in the morning before a big show, clinic, or when you are running late.
-(How do our horses KNOW??)
+(VIDEO BELOW)

 For tiny spots.

-Here’s my tried and true method for eliminating smaller stains:
+The tried and true method for eliminating manure stains

 - Make sure your horse’s diet is appropriately balanced.
 When this happens, he will have oodles of natural oils in addition to the protection you give his hair coat with your favorite products.
 This creates a slippery slope for stains to adhere to.